 With the cost of living rising faster than wages in America, many families are struggling to make ends meet.
 Even if you were lucky enough to get a raise this year, it is still possible that you are making less money than you did the previous year because of soaring prices.
 Just in our area alone, we have seen a huge hike in rental prices, cost of food, electricity, and more.
 Let’s take a look at how to stretch your grocery budget.

-The soaring prices can cause financial problems for families whose budget was already stretched to the limit.
+The soaring prices can cause financial problems for families whose budgets was already stretched to the limit.
 Now families are having to find even more ways to cut costs, in order to feed their children.
 It is even necessary for some parents to have to work multiple jobs in order to keep up with the cost of living increases.